Straw Dogs (1971 film): Plot

 David fires the workmen for their slow progress.
 Later, the Sumners attend a church social evening where Amy becomes distraught on seeing her rapists.
-Janice invites Henry to leave with her and, in a building hidden away from the crowd, she begins to seduce him.
-When Janice's brother notices that she is missing, he is sent to search for her, and as he calls out for her, Niles panics and kills Janice.
+Janice invites Henry to leave with her, and in a building hidden away from the crowd, she begins to seduce him.
+When Janice's brother notices she is missing, he is sent to search for her, and as he calls out for her, Henry panics and accidentally suffocates Janice while trying to keep her quiet.
 The Sumners leave the social early, driving through thick fog, and accidentally hit Henry as he is escaping the scene.
 They take the injured Henry to their home and phone the pub to report the accident.
-The locals, who in the meantime have learned that Janice was last seen with Henry, are thereby alerted to his whereabouts.
+The locals, who, in the meantime, have learned that Janice was last seen with Henry, are thereby alerted to his whereabouts.
 Soon, Hedden, Scutt, Venner, Cawsey and Riddaway are drunkenly pounding on the Sumners' door.
 Deducing their intention to lynch Henry, David refuses to let them take him, despite Amy's pleas.
 The standoff seems to unlock a territorial instinct in David: "I will not allow violence against this house."

-Scott arrives to defuse the situation, but is accidentally shot dead by Hedden during a struggle.
-Realizing the danger to him in witnessing this killing, David improvises various traps and weapons to fend off the attackers.
-He inadvertently forces Hedden to shoot himself in the foot, knocks Riddaway unconscious and bludgeons Cawsey to death with a poker.
+Magistrate Scott arrives to defuse the situation, but is accidentally shot dead by Hedden during a struggle.
+Realising the danger to him in witnessing this killing, David improvises various traps and weapons to fend off the attackers.
+He inadvertently forces Hedden to shoot himself in the foot, knocks Riddaway unconscious, and then bludgeons Cawsey to death with a poker.
 Venner holds him at gunpoint, but Amy's screams alert both men when Scutt assaults her again.
 Scutt suggests Venner join him in another rape, but Venner shoots him dead.
-David disarms Venner and in the ensuing fight snaps his neck with a mantrap.
-Reviewing the resulting carnage and surprised by his own violence, David mutters to himself, "Jesus, I got 'em all."
-A recovering Riddaway then brutally attacks him, but is shot by Amy.
+David disarms Venner and, in the ensuing fight, snaps his neck with a mantrap.
+Reviewing the resulting carnage and surprised by his own violence, David mutters to himself, "Jesus, I got 'em all".
+A recovering Riddaway brutally attacks him, but is shot by Amy.

 David gets into his car to drive Henry back to the village.
 Henry says he does not know his way home; David says he does not either.